ciglenecki/geoguessr-ai/README.md

 - [ ] Fix weighted sum classification - Once the dataframe contains projected CRS values, fix the weighted sum of classification predictions so those values are used instead of lat lng values.

+- [ ] Set centroid via image distribution
+  - note: the centroids are now set in the middle of the square (or clipped to the border if they are in another country or sea).
+We should adjust this so that the centroid is **weighted sum of locations of all images IN THE SQUARE**.
+Notice that we can't take mean of lat/lng, rather we should take mean of the projected values
 - [ ] Generate images that show weights of the model:
   - https://pytorch-lightning-bolts.readthedocs.io/en/latest/vision_callbacks.html#
   - How often should be this called?
 At the end of every val epoch seems fine